thelabnyc/django-oscar-cybersource/README.rst

 Once a user has added items to his or her basket, your client-side application must perform the following steps to place an order using `SA SOP <http://apps.cybersource.com/library/documentation/dev_guides/Secure_Acceptance_SOP/Secure_Acceptance_SOP.pdf>`_.

-1. Submit a POST to `/api/cybersource/sign-auth-request/` using the same POST data as you would use with django-oscar-api's `checkout view <https://django-oscar-api.readthedocs.org/en/latest/usage/communicate_with_the_api.html#place-an-order-checkout>`_.
+1. Checkout using django-oscar-api-checkout's checkout view.
     a.
-This POST will freeze the basket (preventing any modification to it or it's lines) and return a URL and set of keys and values to post to that URL, as well as booleans denoting whether or not the client may edit each value.
-Non editable fields are non-editable because they are included in the HMAC signature (which is also included in the response).
-Any editing of a non-editable field would cause Cybersource to reject the POST due to a non-matching signature.
+This POST will freeze the basket and create an order.
-2. The client JS should accept the response from step 1, fill in the fields marked as editable, create a form tag with hidden elements for each field, append the form to the document, and submit it as a POST.
+2. The client JS should accept then call django-oscar-api-checkout's payment-statuses view, fill in the fields marked as editable, create a form tag with hidden elements for each field, append the form to the document, and submit it as a POST.
 3. Cybersource will use the data from this POST to either accept or decline the authorization attempt on the user's credit card and redirect the user back to the customer response page, which we earlier set as https://www.my-host.com/api/cybersource/cybersource-reply/.
 4. The Cybersource reply view will parse the response data and take action on it.
     1. Ensure the HMAC signature was valid, returning `400 Bad Request` is it isn't.